somritabanerjee/cme216-spring-2020/Notes/SVM/index.md

 ### scikit-learn

 To demonstrate how SVM works we are going to use [scikit-learn](https://scikit-learn.org/).
-This library can perform many important computations in machine learning including supervised and unsupervised learning. {% include marginnote.html note='See [scikit supervised learning](https://scikit-learn.org/stable/supervised_learning.html) for more details about the functionalities that are supported.'%}
+The results in this section can be reproduced using this shared [notebook](https://colab.research.google.com/drive/1dSo81DdqIkzVyssauB7wYi12kZ0XzuVy).
+The scikit-learn library can perform many important computations in machine learning including supervised and unsupervised learning. {% include marginnote.html note='See [scikit supervised learning](https://scikit-learn.org/stable/supervised_learning.html) for more details about the functionalities that are supported.'%}

 We are going to demonstrate our concept through a simple example.
 Let's generate 8 random points in the 2D plane.
 Points in the top left are assigned the label $$-1$$ ($$y > x$$) and points in the bottom right are assigned a label $$-1$$ ($$y < x$$). {% include marginnote.html note='All the examples in this section can be run using Google colab using this [notebook](https://colab.research.google.com/drive/1dSo81DdqIkzVyssauB7wYi12kZ0XzuVy). '%}